Speak the Language, Win More Business

 Smart companies don't view countries simply as exploitable markets for their goods.
 They perceive these markets as a combination of different cultures, ideas and desires that deserve a committed and concerted approach to customer engagement.
 That's transnational thinking, Erdem says.

-Companies that double-down on authentic, brand-faithful website translations win big in new markets-often mere weeks after launching their localized websites.
+Companies that double-down on authentic, brand-faithful website translations win big in new markets-often mere weeks after launching their localised websites.
 Let's take a look at one MotionPoint retail client that chose to serve the thriving U.S. Hispanic market with a Spanish-language website.

 “This sounds absolutely crazy, but the numbers don’t lie,” Erdem says, smiling.
 “If we look back our data, in just 90 days after launching the Spanish site, the site’s transaction revenue increased by over 23,000%.
 And daily sessions leaped from 12 a day to over 25,000.”